Class Teacher - Mrs Hughes

 Home reading books

-This term we will continue to focus on reading looking at non-fiction books alongside our reading for pleasure.
 As always in Beech Class we know that reading will help us to develop our writing, understanding, spelling and phonics.

-We have asked the children to bring in their home reading books and reading logs every day as we will be selecting children to read outside their reading day.
+Children need to bring in their home reading books and reading logs every day as we will be selecting children to read outside their reading day.

 Please do continue to encourage and support your child to read 3-4 pages each and every night, as this will help them develop their understanding of maths reasoning, grow their vocabulary and help them to develop their communication skills too!.